ausaccessfed/dev-portal/docs/_pages/connect.markdown

 ---
 layout: page
-title: Connection Methods
+title: Connection Types
 permalink: /connect/
 nav_order: 2
 has_children: true
 ---
-# Connection Methods
+# Connection Types

 Choose which protocol your service will use to connect.
+Each protocol has its own benefits and drawbacks and the choice will depend on your organisation's requirements and preferences.

 <span class="fs-5">
 [OpenID Connect >]({% link _pages/oidc.markdown %}){: .btn .btn-blue .mb-4 .mt-8 .d-block .text-center}